 Stepping stone on the path to eternal life: Find a godly leader to support spiritual growth and development in this life.

 - Be [as in “let there be light”, this is a command performance, not a suggestion] fruitful, and multiply, and replenish the earth,

 - and subdue it: and have dominion.”
 (Genesis 1:26-28)

-The following analysis of the significance of a son for the ancient Hebrews derives from God’s own experience with his first son Adam.
+The following analysis of the significance of a son for the ancient Hebrews derives from God’s own experience.

 Among the Jews to possess a child of one’s own was always considered to be the greatest blessing that God could bestow, and to be without children was regarded as the greatest curse.
 We see this reflected at Gen 15.2-5 (Yahwist source) in Abraham’s concern to have a son to be his heir.
 In later Judaism, as noted by A. M. Friedenberg, ‘the Rabbis regarded the childless man as dead’…

 Thus when Reuben says to his father, Jacob, ‘Slay my two sons if I do not bring him [i.e., Benjamin] back to you’ (Gen 42.37), he is placing at his father’s disposal the extension of himself and his house through time, something greater than even his own life.